anastr/MyDegree/README.md

 # MyDegree
 High-quality app following Android development best practices using MVVM and single-activity architectures.

-> This app is using Firebase to backup data, if you want to clone and run on your device you need to consider adding Firebase project to your fork.

 FInd the app on Google-Play:\
 <a href='https://play.google.com/store/apps/details?id=com.github.anastr.myscore'><img  width="25%" alt='My Degree on Google play' src='https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png'/></a>